 I am safely assuming that you are here because you want to get your financial life together, or you are ready for a total money makeover.
+Financial literacy books are the best way to start your journey.
 At the end of the day, if we live in a society where everything has a monetary value, we deserve to have the financial literacy necessary to thrive together.

-Personal finance is is still not a mandatory subject taught in school, however the typical American student go into debt to get through college, and their average student loan debt topped $37,500 in 2020 according to the Federal Reserve Bank of New York.
+Personal finance is is still not a mandatory subject taught in school.
+However, the typical American student goes into debt to get through college, and their average student loan debt topped $37,500 in 2020 according to the Federal Reserve Bank of New York.

 According to the S&P Global Fin Lot Survey finding, only 1-in-3 adults are financially literate.
 Financial illiteracy is widespread, but it has a higher focus on women, the poor, and lower educated respondents.

 The Federal Reserve Bulletin conducted a global research where it was found that 73 percent of people with high financial literacy scores claimed to gain their education from personal experience.

 This is why it’s important to continue spreading resources for people to educate themselves on personal finance and the way they think about money.

 Financial literacy and money still tend to be taboo topics in most conversations.
 People still feel uncomfortable having discussions on earning and spending money.

 Here are the best personal finance books to get you started on your journey to be financial literate and be equipped with the tools to be able to make the best decisions for yourself.
 The following financial literacy books will give you tips on saving money, earning money, and investing your money.
 Enjoy!

 Here are the best financial literacy books to get you started:

 The finance industry talks too much about what to do, and not enough about what happens in your head when you try to do it.
 When it comes to money, your mindset has a big impact on the way you spend, save, and invest.